It’s not hard to find examples of big, complex, multi-million-dollar projects that have crashed and burned.

 In this article, I’ll explore how my last company couldn’t get to grips with either, and how that led to only 3 of my projects ever going into full production: a whopping 88% failure rate.

-I’ll also reveal how project managers handling similarly complex or large projects can stop this from happening to them.
+I’ll also reveal how project managers handling similarly complex or large projects can stop this from happening to them, with a tool they probably haven’t considered: Jira dashboards.

 Before it was bought out by one of the best in the biz, I used to work for an agency that made augmented reality (AR) solutions.
 The world of AR solutions is pure VUCA, which stands for “volatile, uncertain, complex, and ambiguous”.
 Their projects involved putting a LOT of time and energy into exemplary and detailed user interface (UI) designs that were always at the highest end of the high fidelity spectrum.